chiragfalor/Ultimate-PUPPI/README.md

 ## Some helpful tips to figure around

-So, running multiclass_train_model.py trains the model and saves it to the model_dir.
+Running multiclass_train_model.py trains the model and saves it to the model_dir.

 Then, you can use the model to predict the probability of each class for a given event.